plxtra/oms-api/src/content/docs/rest/identity/index.md

   label: /identity
 ---

-The Identity Controller is responsible for retrieving and manipulating registered Identities, such as services or users able to login and perform operations on this service.
+The Identity Controller is responsible for retrieving and manipulating registered Identities, which are services or users able to login and perform operations on this service.

 ## GET